jpham11/upgraded-octo-pancake/README.md

 The model was the constructed with multiple Conv2D and MaxPooling2D layers for feature extraction, followed by Flatten and Dense layers for classification.
 A dropout layer was used to prevent overfitting as well.
 The model was compiled with an Adam optimizer, binary cross-entropy loss, and accuracy as the metric.

+Early stopping and model checkpoints were used for efficient training.
+The model was fitted on training data for a specified number of epochs, using validation data, and the callbacks.

+The training and validation losses were then plotted and visualized.
+A confusion matrix was also displayed.